Mental Health Facilities Cheshire, CT

 Clifford W Beers Guidance Clinic Inc - 3.4 miles from Cheshire, CT

-Clifford W Beers Guidance Clinic Inc is a mental health treatment center in New Haven, Connecticut, located at 93 Edwards Street, part of the 6511 zip code.
+Clifford W Beers Guidance Clinic Inc is a mental health clinic in New Haven, CT, located at 93 Edwards Street, in the 6511 zip code.
 Clifford W Beers Guidance Clinic Inc provides outpatient treatment.
-Clifford W Beers Guidance Clinic Inc also offers cognitive behavioral therapy, psychotropic medication and group therapy to young adults, adults and children / adolescents.
-Clifford W Beers Guidance Clinic Inc supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Clifford W Beers Guidance Clinic Inc also provides family psychoeducation, suicide prevention services and case management.
+Clifford W Beers Guidance Clinic Inc offers group therapy, cognitive behavioral therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Clifford W Beers Guidance Clinic Inc also supports LGBT, people with trauma and people with PTSD.
+More services at Clifford W Beers Guidance Clinic Inc include case management, family psychoeducation and suicide prevention services.

 Learn More